kirenariyu/jPrintable/USAGE.md

     </tr>
     <tr>
         <td><code>keypress</code></td>
-        <td>If true, it will allow the user to print using <kbd>ctrl</kbd> and <kbd>P</kbd> with the configured layout.</td>
+        <td>If true, it will allow you to print using <kbd>ctrl</kbd> and <kbd>P</kbd> with the configured layout.</td>
         <td></td>
         <td><code>boolean</code></td>
         <td><code>false</code></td>
     </tr>
     <tr>
         <td><code>margin</code></td>
         <td>Specifies the margin for all pages.
 Pass margin the same way in css.
-There are still no function where the user can change margin on multiple pages.</td>
+There are still no function where you can change margin on multiple pages.</td>
         <td></td>
         <td><code>string</code></td>
         <td><code>'0'</code></td>
     </tr>
     <tr>
         <td><code>orientation</code></td>
-        <td>Allows the user to change the layout of the pages.
+        <td>Allows you to change the layout of the pages.
 There are only two choices for this option: portrait and landscape.</td>
         <td></td>
         <td><code>string</code></td>
         <td><code>'portrait'</code></td>
     </tr>
     <tr>
         <td><code>size</code></td>
-        <td>Allows the user to change the paper size and add more wih delimiter comma.
+        <td>Allows you to change the paper size and add more wih delimiter comma.
 If the desired size is not in the list, you may add manual size e.g. <code>&lt;120cmX130cm&gt;</code> in widthXheight format.
 The measurements should be in lowercase and the delimiter 'X' should be in uppercase.</td>
         <td></td>
         <td><code>string</code></td>
         <td><code>'letter'</code></td>